-This bacon and egg pie features bacon and eggs, cooked together in puff pastry crust.
-Cooks perfectly in a cast iron skillet.
+This bacon and egg pan pie features bacon and eggs, cooked together in puff pastry crust.
+Cooks up perfectly in a cast iron skillet.

 Bacon and eggs were meant to be together and there’s no better way to bring them together than in a puff-pastry crust and cooked in a skillet.
 In my opinion, anyway :)

 This classic bacon and egg pie is borrowed from the Australians, where it is a comfort food favourite.
 Starting with store-bought puff-pastry makes it easy enough for every day, whether for breakfast, brunch or dinner.

 Ingredients and Substitutions

 Puff Pastry – pre-rolled, store-bought puff pastry is a delicious and super easy topping for this pie.
 Of course, you could certainly make your own shortcrust pastry for topping, as well.

 I’ve used a cast iron skillet here, that is 8″ diameter across the bottom and 10″ diameter across the top.
 Any oven-safe baking pan in the 9″ round size, either a cake pan or a pie pan will work fine.

 Feel free to add some herbs to your pie.
 Or tomatoes.
 Or spinach.
 Or cheese.
 As you like.

 If there’s a special something you always eat with your bacon and eggs, such as ketchup, HP/A1 Sauce, Sriracha etc., you could add some splashes over-top of the bacon layer, before adding the eggs.

 You can assemble this pie, cover and then refrigerate to bake off later.